fabanc/esri-canada-uc-experience-builder-widgets/README.md

 ![GitHub Logo](https://github.com/fabanc/esri-canada-uc-experience-builder-widgets/blob/master/working-with-feature-layers/images/custom-repo-1.png)

  It is important you keep the file `manifest.json`.
-This is what Webpack check to determine if this folder contains cutom widget / themes or not.
+This is what Webpack checks to determine if this folder contains cutom widgets / themes or not.

 ![GitHub Logo](https://github.com/fabanc/esri-canada-uc-experience-builder-widgets/blob/master/working-with-feature-layers/images/custom-repo-2.png)